UPPMAX/HPC-python/docs/day1/install_packages.rst

 .. objectives::

-   - Give a general *theoretical* introduction to isolated environments
-   - Site-specific procedures.
+   Learners can

+   - work (create, activate, work, deactivate) with virtual environments
+   - install a python package
+   - export and import a virtual environment

 General procedures
 ------------------